ThingPulse/esp32-cubo/README.md

 - USB connector for programming and charging
 - CP2104 USB-to-Serial Chip
 - 2x User controllable LEDs, red and green
+- Inertial Measurement Unit ADXL345
 - MAX17055 Fuel Gauge Chip for measuring battery voltage and estimating remaining capacity
 - DS3231 Real Time Clock Chip for keeping time, powered by coin cell battery
 - Reset Button

 ## Prerequisites
+- esp32-cubo hardware
+- usb cable to connect your computer to the device.
 - git installed on your command line
+- experience in programming the ESP32 by using the Arduino platform

+## Install the CP2102 driver

+This driver is required to programm the esp32-cubo.
+It enables your computer to talk to the USB-to-Serial chip on the PCB.
+To install the driver please follow the instructions under https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers

 ## Setup Development environment